-Guide to 120/240 Volt Wiring for a Dryer Circuit
+Guide to Wiring for an Electric Dryer

 Electrical Question: We have a GE Electric dryer (Model- DBLR333EEEWW) says inside door 120/240Volt 60hz and then under that 120/208V 60hz.
 It has the NEMA 10-30R 30AMP power cord already attached.
 I also purchased the three prong power outlet to install that fits this cord.

 - We are planning to take this dryer to be used in a country where the electrical system is 220 volt 50hz.

 - So the question is can we just install the three prong outlet into the 220 volt wall?
 I was told a while back that the dryer uses split current, one voltage to power heating element and another voltage to power fan or motor?
 Not sure if I am remembering correctly.

 - What is the wiring detail of the 3 prong outlet exactly?
 What current or voltage wires go where?

 - Could you also elaborate on the 30 amp double pole breaker, what exactly is it, where is it installed and what does it do?
 I did look at your wiring diagram for 220 volt outlets.

 We will be installing this ourselves, if it is even possible, so any advice you can give will greatly appreciated.